pinterest/gestalt/docs/markdown/ios/iconbutton.md

 </TwoCol>

 ### Styling
-For information on color, icons, roles, and states, refer to the [web IconButton documentation](/web/iconbutton).
+For information on color, icons, roles and states, refer to the [web IconButton documentation](/web/iconbutton).

 ## Writing